StylishThemes/Quora-Dark/CONTRIBUTING.md

   * If your css definition already exists within the style, do not add it again!
 Add your selector to the existing definition.
 * Insert any new css selectors in any available slot before the style definition, or on a new line as needed.
 * If you want to add a new userstyle variable, please open an issue and discuss it with us first.

+## Getting Started

+* Download, fork or clone this repository.
+* Use [node.js](http://nodejs.org/) to run `npm install`.
+* Make any changes to the `quora-dark.css` file and save.

+### Build & test

+* Create or edit your `build.json` file to include any customizations to the style, see the [build wiki page](https://github.com/StylishThemes/Quora-Dark/wiki/Build) for more details.
+* Run `grunt` to create your custom theme.
+* Copy & paste the css from the newly created `quora-dark-{color}.build.css` file into the Stylish editor to test your changes.
+* Once you are satisfied with the changes, run `npm test` to test the css changes.
+* Now you can push the changes of the `quora-dark.css` file to your fork and submit a pull request.
+* If you haven't already contributed, then also run `npm run authors` to add your name to our list of contributors :smile:
+* And thanks again for contributing!